A Nasty Business

 The young cleric pauses, scrunches her brow, annoyed.
 “I don’t understand.
 I think we should–”

-He strikes suddenly, smashing the hilt of his longsword against the side of Elaine’s head.
+He strikes suddenly, smashing the hilt of his sword against the side of Elaine’s head.

 The young cleric drops.